Rowanttarek344/House-Budgeting-App/proposal.md

 ## Technology Stack:

-The App was implemented using the following technology stack:
+The App will be implemented using the following technology stack:

-•	PHP: The backend of the application was developed using PHP, since it provides excellent support for MySQL databases.
+•	PHP: The backend of the application will be developed using PHP, since it provides excellent support for MySQL databases.

-•	MySQL: The database of the application was developed using MySQL, since it’s fast, reliable and a RDBMS, making it an ideal choice for web-based applications.
+•	MySQL: The database of the application will be developed using MySQL, since it’s fast, reliable and a RDBMS, making it an ideal choice for web-based applications.

-•	HTML/CSS/Bootstrap: The frontend of the application was developed using HTML, CSS & Bootstrap, which are the standard for building web pages.
+•	HTML/CSS/Bootstrap: The frontend of the application will be developed using HTML, CSS & Bootstrap, which are the standard for building web pages.

-•	JavaScript: The application used JavaScript to provide dynamic features and interactivity.
+•	JavaScript: The application will use JavaScript to provide dynamic features and interactivity.

 ## Conclusion:

 The House Budgeting Web App is a useful tool for anyone who wants to manage their household budgets effectively.
 With its user-friendly interface and powerful features, the app will help users to track their expenses, set budgets, and monitor their spending habits.
-This project was developed as a group academic project, demonstrating the team's skills in web development and database management.
+By implementing this web app using PHP and MySQL, users can access their data from anywhere and on any device.